michael-kitchin/CarND-LaneLines-P1-Project/README.md

 There is substantial opportunity in this phase for the following:
 * Lessening filtering requirements of the line-building phase, improving its overall effectiveness
 * Adapting to important environmental variations such as sun angle (e.g., shadows, glare)

+Additionally, project code could be more modular with better commentary.